dmx-systems/dmx-documentation/docs/user.rst

 The "Info" tab
 --------------

-The "Info" tab is the first section of the "Detail Panel" and it is named by the content type of your current selection, e.g. "Person" or "Event".
+The "Info" tab is the first section of the :ref:`detail panel<user-the-detail-panel>` and it is named after the type of your current selection, e.g. a topic of type "Person" or "Event".

-You can go to the info tab directly by choosing "Details" from the :ref:`context menu<user-the-context-menu>` or by selecting the first tab in the "Detail Panel".
+You can go to the info tab directly by choosing *Details* from the :ref:`context menu<user-the-context-menu>` or by selecting the first tab in the detail panel.

-In "Display" mode it shows the direct child topics of the current selection and all childs which have a value assigned.
+In **Display** mode it shows the direct child topics of the current selection and all childs which have a value assigned.

 You can you use the display mode to reveal selected child topics in the topicmap panel by hovering the childs and using the little eye symbol (at the very right).

 .. image:: _static/detail-panel-reveal-button.png

-The info tab also has an "Edit" mode.
-You can enter edit mode either using the "Edit" button at the bottom of the "Info" tab or directly from within the map by clicking "Edit" in the :ref:`context menu<user-the-context-menu>`.
+The info tab also has an **Edit** mode.
+You can enter edit mode either directly from within the map by clicking "Edit" in the :ref:`context menu<user-the-context-menu>` or through clicking the "Edit" button at the bottom of the "Info" tab.

+..
+Maybe we want to remove the sentence (above this) as it may be too much information

-If you enter the editing mode, you get a form for all possible inputs regarding the respective topic or association type.
+If you enter the **Edit** mode, you get a form for all possible inputs regarding the respective item type.
-The form is generated using the underlying "Type Definition" of the content (for more details, see our section on :ref:`Modeling<user-modeling>`.)
+The form is generated using the type definition representing the content (for more details, see our section on :ref:`Modeling<user-modeling>`.)

 .. image:: _static/detail-panel-editing-mode.jpg